Financial Aid FAQs

 The KHEAA Teacher Scholarship/Loan Program can provide up to $5000 per year for students who plan to teach school in Kentucky.
 A year of the loan will be canceled for each year you teach.

-The Federal Work Study Program provides eligible students the opportunity to work and earn part of their University expenses.
+The Federal Work Study Program provides eligible students the opportunity to work and provides part-time jobs for students with need, allowing earnings to help pay educational expenses.
 Employment opportunities are based on Federal guidelines and the availability of funds.
 The average student works 11 hours per week, and no students work more than 20 hours per week.

 The Office of Financial Aid also tries to help students locate off campus employment when desired.